 Despite the importance of health and safety inspections and safe handling of potentially hazardous chemicals, the costs incurred to ensure the procedure’s safety would not be considered R&D for tax purposes.

 The major challenges faced with renewable energy are energy storage and transportation, ensuring energy losses are minimised to ensure the process is economically viable.
 Additionally, advancement of the systems’ robustness and lifetime is required to ensure its cradle-to-grave assessment generates favourable results over using fossil fuels.

-Dr. Winnie Leung, Jack Howley, Dr. Arwyn Evans and Vishnu Pillai are highly qualified and experienced in STEM subjects, which enables them to accurately identify R&D related activities undertaken by clients across the Energy and Materials Science industry.
+Our team are highly qualified and experienced in STEM subjects, which enables them to accurately identify R&D-related activities undertaken by clients across the energy and materials science industry.

 Book your free consultation to discover qualifying activities in your business and see how much your claim could be worth.